Education Hub

 1. Change your furnace filter

-Stale air and little to no airflow can affect how you feel.
+Stale air and limited airflow can affect how you feel.
 To clarify, allergens in the air – like dust, mould, mildew, pet dander – can lead to sneezing, irritated nose and throat, congestion, and asthma flare-ups.
-And when your furnace is not running efficiently from a clogged filter, you can unknowingly drive up both your natural gas and electricity costs.
-Additionally, indoor pollutants can reduce the life expectancy of your equipment.

 2. Turn your furnace on early!